ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 The key skill

 * Holding multiple actors in your head, and connecting actions together in a causal/temporal fashion.
+Connecting situations together to form the big picture.
 * Understanding the background/history of the actors to understand their current logic/decisions.
 This is an application of the first point.